aws/aws-lambda-dotnet/PowerShell/README.md

 The AWS Lambda Tools for Powershell allows PowerShell developers to publish PowerShell scripts with their dependent modules and have the scripts be invoked by Lambda.

-### Setting up a development environment
+## Setting up a development environment

-Before we get started developing PowerShell based Lambda functions, let's set up our development environment. .
+Before we get started developing PowerShell based Lambda functions, let's set up our development environment.

 First, we need to set up the correct version of PowerShell.
 AWS Lambda support for PowerShell is based on the cross-platform PowerShell Core 6.0 release.
 This means you can develop your Lambda functions for PowerShell on Windows, Linux, or Mac.
-If you don’t have this version of PowerShell installed, you can find instructions [here](https://docs.microsoft.com/en-us/powershell/scripting/setup/installing-powershell-core-on-windows?view=powershell-6).
+If you donï¿½t have this version of PowerShell installed, you can find instructions [here](https://docs.microsoft.com/en-us/powershell/scripting/setup/installing-powershell-core-on-windows?view=powershell-6).

 If you are using Visual Studio Code on Windows as your IDE, you need to ensure it's